ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 ![04 create Linux blueprint 21](images/04-create-linux-blueprint21.png){.thumbnail}

-Click `Audit`{.action} to view deployment progress.
+Click `Audit`{.action} to view your deployment progress.

 ![04 create Linux blueprint 22](images/04-create-linux-blueprint22.png){.thumbnail}

-Once you have completed the deployment, you can go to HTTP on the IP address of your NGINX VM to see the welcome message.
+Once the deployment is complete, you can access the IP address of your NGINX VM via HTTP to view the welcome message.

 ![04 create Linux blueprint 23](images/04-create-linux-blueprint23.png){.thumbnail}